 Eastenders has been Coronation Street’s rival since it was first broadcast in 1985.
-These two British soaps have constantly battled for the most viewing figures.
-While Eastenders has been on our screens for a much shorter amount of time, it could be said that it has seen more controversies and changed from its original plot than Corrie.
+The two British soaps have constantly battled for viewing figures.
+While Eastenders has been on our screens for a far shorter amount of time, it could be said that it has seen more controversies and changed from its original plot than Corrie.

 Like Corrie, Eastenders began by serialising the lives of the working-class, but this time in the East of London.
 Eastenders has seen its fair share of controversy.
-Some hailed it is a negative stereotype of the working class in London, while others praised it as accurate and gritty.
+Some hailed it as a negative stereotype of the working class in London, while others praised it as accurate and gritty.
 However, in recent times, Eastenders has come under fire for its lack of realism.
-Sometimes this is for its absurd storylines, although that is a symptom of all soaps.
+Sometimes this is for its absurd storylines.
 More so, the criticism of its ‘gentrification.’
-Gentrification is a topic discussed frequently in regards to London.
+Gentrification is a topic discussed frequently in regard to London.
 However, Eastenders does not change its landscape so much, but its characters.

-Viewers enjoyed Eastenders because, despite its surreal storylines, they could relate to the characters who would often speak of their financial difficulties.
-However, this is not the case for at least the past few years.
+Viewers enjoyed Eastenders because, despite its dramatic storylines, they could relate to the characters who would often speak of their financial difficulties.
+However, this has not been the case for at least the past few years.
 The Eastenders characters remain working class but live in large houses.
 Their appearance is groomed and well kept, and they indulge in many luxuries.
-This has been criticized repeatedly as not being realistic of the East End for the working class and is probably why Eastenders’ viewing figures have been dropping quicker than Corrie’s recently, despite always rivalling them before.
+This has been criticized repeatedly as not being realistic of the East End for the working class and is probably why Eastenders’ viewing figures have been dropping quicker than Corrie’s recently, despite rivalling them before.

 However, despite its critiques, Eastenders has always been a the forefront of British television for exploring taboo subjects.
 In 1989, they featured the first ever gay kiss in a UK television show!